stephenlb/pubnub-mongo-pipe/blog.md

-MongoPipe is a new tool powered by [PubNub](http://www.pubnub.com) that **streams your MongoDB Documents** from your MongoDB Collection directly to your iPhone App in less than 0.25 seconds (real-time).
+MongoPipe is a new tool powered by [PubNub](http://www.pubnub.com) that **streams your MongoDB Documents** from your MongoDB Collection directly to your iPhone App in less than 0.25 seconds (real-time) using the PubNub Real-time Network.
 Your iPhone app opens an always-on TCP Socket Connection to PubNub while a dispatch process runs on your MongoDB server via Tailable Cursors to catch inserted documents.
-The data is streamed and brokered via PubNub directly to your iPhone App in real-time.
+The data is streamed and brokered via PubNub Network directly to your iPhone App in real-time.

 ## MongoDB Tailable Cursors

-The ruby GEM `mongopipe` utilizes the tailable cursor interface provided by MongoDB then pipes the results directly through PubNub which creates a direct broadcast synchronization process with the mobile app.
+The ruby GEM `mongopipe` utilizes the tailable cursor interface provided by MongoDB Core.
+Document Data is then piped directly through the PubNub Network which uses a direct broadcast synchronization socket with the mobile app.

+Next we'll show you what the process is to get the `mongopipe` running on your Ruby Server.

-Make sure MongoDB is running.
+### Make sure MongoDB is running

 ```
 mongod